-More than 1.6 million people live in Auckland, and over the next 30 years this is expected to increase significantly.
+More than 1.7 million people live in Auckland, and over the next 30 years population is expected to increase significantly.
 The combination of this growth and the development of new residential and commercial areas is placing increasing pressure on the transport network.

-To manage this growth Auckland Transport, along with Auckland Council, has been looking at ways to plan and manage Auckland's roads and streets to do more than provide for traffic movement, but better reflect the full range of transport modes and activities that occur on them.
+To manage this growth Auckland Transport, along with Auckland Council, has been looking at ways to better guide interventions affecting Auckland's roads and streets to do more than provide for traffic movement, but better reflect the full range of transport modes and activities that occur on them.

-The Roads and Streets Framework provides the first step in prioritising the many competing demands within Auckland's streets.
+The Roads and Streets Framework provides the first step in prioritising the many competing demands within Auckland's roads and streets.